 Lake sturgeon (Acipenser fulvescens) had great commercial value in the past.
 It is a freshwater fish which inhabits large areas of Canada and the USA, including lakes Huron, Erie, Ontario, Superior, Michigan, Lake of the Woods, Winnebago, Nipigon, St. Peter and Winnipeg and the upper Mississippi and lower Ohio Rivers and their tributaries.

 It is the largest fish in the lakes, growing up to 2 meters (6.5 feet) and weighing over 45 kilograms (100 pounds).
 Lake sturgeon feeds on small fish and molluscs.
 It grows slowly; females mature at 15- to 20 years when they are less than a meter long and weigh about 11 kilograms (25 pounds).
 They migrate to spawn in rapids of rivers or shoals in lakes where there is strong wave action.
 Fecundity is 50,000 to 700,000 eggs.
 For many years, the lake sturgeon supported a thriving industry which utilized the eggs for caviar, the meat for smoking and pickling and the swim bladder for isinglass.

 Bester.
 One recent addition to the sturgeon family is the hybrid bester, which is a cross between a female beluga and a male sterlet (figure 2.8).
-This fish, bred in Russia and now successfully farmed, is discussed in more detail in the section on aquaculture, later in this chapter.
+This fish, bred in Iran and now successfully farmed, is discussed in more detail in the section on aquaculture, later in this chapter.

 The alarming state of world sturgeon populations described earlier in this chapter is well recognized.
 The effect of overfishing and removal of generations of sturgeon before they had a chance to spawn was already a matter of concern hundreds of years ago.